seedcase-project/.github/.github/PULL_REQUEST_TEMPLATE/pull-request-code.md

 <!-- Any particular section the reviewer should focus on, anywhere that would be a good place to start? -->

-### Code Author Checklist
+## Code Author Checklist

 <!-- This is to help you determine if your work is ready to be reviewed, if an item is not relevant then you can mark it as done (because you have checked and found that it isn't needed) -->

-- [ ] Automated tests are added where needed
+- [ ] Tests accompany or reflect changes to the code
-- [ ] All (new and existing) tests have run locally without falling over
+- [ ] Tests ran and passed locally
+- [ ] Ran the linter and formatter
-- [ ] Build and pre-commit hooks have passed locally without warnings or errors
+- [ ] Build and pre-commit hooks have passed locally
 - [ ] Relevant documentation has been updated